elizabeth-poggie/elizabeth-poggie/_content/notes/29-user-interfaces.md

 We would recommend upgrading your hosting account at IFastNet Premium hosting accounts , premium hosting accounts have MUCH higher resource limits allocated.
 ```

+If this is the case, don't worry about it and focus on the visual elements.

 # Payment Options

 Get paid: